avrcoelho/avrcoelho/README.md

    </a>
 </p>

-Senior Software Engineer with 10+ years of experience and a degree in Computer Science, specializing in building scalable, high-performance applications using JavaScript, TypeScript, React, React Native, and Node.js.
+Senior Software Engineer with 10+ years of experience and a degree in Computer Science, specializing in building scalable, high-performance applications using JavaScript, TypeScript, React, React Native and Node.js.

 I focus on frontend architecture, leveraging microfrontends, BFFs, and modern monorepo strategies to deliver maintainable, efficient, and scalable systems.
 I prioritize code quality, automated testing, performance, and observability to ensure reliability at scale.

 I contribute to design systems, enhance developer experience, and work across web, mobile (React Native), and cloud environments.

 Beyond hands-on development, I mentor engineers, establish best practices, and help teams deliver better products through a strong and pragmatic engineering culture.

+If you'd like to know more about me, let's stay in touch!